-The border disruptions between India and Nepali, which led to months of shortages, especially fuel, have started to ease after Nepal endured months of hardship due to the shortages.
+The border disruptions between India and Nepal, which led to months of shortages, especially fuel, have started to ease after Nepal endured months of hardship due to the shortages.

 India, that has an open border with Nepal, has security reasons to be concerned about developments in Nepal, more so to the activities along the border.
 Understandably for this reason, India wants the grievances of the Madheshi community living along the border with India addressed.

 However, the turn of events during the past few months, unfortunately, led to a humanitarian crisis, which neither country wished to see it happen and get to such crisis levels.
 The crisis was a result of Nepal not being able to take the Madheshi community into confidence and the diplomatic gaffe between the two countries during the course of the promulgation of Nepal's constitution last September.

 India sending its Foreign Secretary to Kathmandu in the eleventh hour, right before the Constitution was promulgated, and reportedly asking Nepal to delay the promulgation by addressing the Madheshi demands and subsequently, however, Nepal's political parties not further delaying the promulgation, possibly fearing that a further delay might have led to more uncertainties about the promulgation and believing that the Madheshi demands could be addressed even after the promulgation of the Constitution, are few examples that show how quick turn of events started to contribute to erode the trust between the two nations.

 Soon after the constitution was adopted, India continued to voice its objections as regards to the demands of the Madheshi community and the protests by the Madheshi community along the border intensified creating acute shortages of fuel and other supplies.